Breaking even is the goal. But if you find yourself receiving a refund this year, consider these ideas for putting it to work.

 If you do end up with a refund this year, consider these ideas for making the most of it.

 Whatever you decide to do with your refund this year, avoid squandering the money and make the most of it.
-If you end up owing taxes, talk to your tax and financial advisors about ways you can pay the bill without disrupting your investment plan (perhaps with a low-interest rate loan) or depleting your savings.
+If you end up owing taxes, talk to your tax and financial advisors about ways you can pay the bill without disrupting your investment plan or depleting your savings.
 If you anticipate owing taxes again, you may also want to discuss investment and tax-saving strategies to reduce your liability next year and over the long term.
 These two professionals should be able to work together to address your specific situation and help you refine your tax strategies going forward.